 10. Use a Wide Tooth Comb

-There are lots of different, crazy and epic homemade ways to treat your hair, so to make your hair stay excellent during the summer season you can do more than one thing, for example…
+There are lots of different, crazy and epic homemade ways to help your hair stay excellent during the summer season.
+For example, you could try.

 Vinegar as an extra treatment: